 - Linux app doesn’t offer GUI

-BEST VALUE:NordVPN’s Linux offering provides excellent security and global server coverage for your online travels.
+BEST VPN FOR LINUX:NordVPN’s Linux offering provides excellent security and global server coverage for your online travels.
 While it isn’t the lowest-priced provider on this list, it does offer an excellent value for the price you’ll pay.
 30-day money-back guarantee.

 Read our full review of NordVPN.

 Surfshark grabbed the #2 spot in this lineup thanks to its Linux app offering, speedy connections, budget-priced subscriptions, and unlimited simultaneous connections.

 The provider’s character-based app may be somewhat daunting to first-time VPN users, but the provider eases the pain by providing informative instructions on their website and built-in help functionality in the app.

 Surfshark’s connection speeds provide more than enough horsepower for your online endeavors.